 Windows Server Backup (WSB) is built in backup utility in Windows Server 2016/2012 R2/2012/2008 R2/2008.
-It has a series of wizards that helps you to create basic backups and perform recovery tasks whenever you need.
+It has a series of wizards that help you create basic backups and perform recovery tasks whenever you need.
 The new Windows Server 2016 has the potential to be problematic, so it is rather crucial for creating a system image backup for Windows Server 2016.

 When you complete the installation, which won’t take long, you can click Start, Administrative Tools, and then select Windows Server Backup.

-1. Under Action tab, click Backup Once for a one time backup job, and click Next to continue in the Backup Once Wizard.
+1. Under Actions tab, click Backup Once for a one time backup job, and click Next to continue in the Backup Once Wizard.
 If you want to create a scheduled backup, click Backup Schedule instead.

 2. Check Custom for backup configuration and click Next.